Generation of current vortex by spin current in Rashba systems

 We estimate the magnetic field generated by the current vortex following the Biot-Savart law of electromagnetism.
-By assuming $\lambda/t=0.1$, a lattice constant of $1\,$\AA, a hopping parameter $t=1\,$eV and a linear dependence of the induced charge current on the spin voltage $V$, we obtain a field strength $B \approx V \cdot 10^{-5}\,$T/eV at the center.
-Only a single spin chain was used in the model system, however, and we expect much larger fields if a bundle of chains is employed instead.
-If such a system is realized experimentally, the magnetic field may be observed by scanning tunneling microscopy methods.
-One could also consider injecting an AC spin current into the two-dimensional electron gas, in which case the current vortex would emit an electromagnetic field of similar strength.
+By assuming $\lambda$, a lattice constant of $1\,$\AA, a hopping parameter $t_R=1\,$eV and a linear dependence of the induced charge current on the spin voltage $V$, we obtain a field strength $B \approx V \cdot 10^{-5}\,$T/eV at the center.
+For a realistic value of the spin voltage in the order of $10^{-4}\,$eV, this is about $10^{-9}\,$T and should therefore be within reach of experimental detection by scanning probe microscopy methods.
+To reach the necessary sensitivity, one could, e.g., use a nitrogen vacancy defect center in diamond as detector~\cite{PhysRevLett.106.080802}.
+We moreover expect that the magnetic field would be larger in a perhaps more realistic setup with a bundle of spin chains instead of a single chain.
+Finally, one could also consider injecting an ac spin current into the two-dimensional electron gas, in which case the current vortex would emit an electromagnetic field of similar strength.

-In conclusion, a charge current vortex can be generated in a Rashba system by locally injecting a spin current.
+In conclusion, a charge-current vortex can be generated in a Rashba system by locally injecting a spin current.
 The formation of the current vortex is accompanied by the conversion of the injected spin angular momentum to orbital angular momentum.
 We demonstrated these effects for a generic model in which the spin current is transferred from an antiferromagnetic Heisenberg spin chain to a square-lattice Rashba system.
+In light of the recent realization of spin transport in the spin-chain material Sr$_2$CuO$_3$~\cite{SpinonSpinCurrent}, this model could be relevant from an experimental point of view.
 Accurate time-dependent density-matrix renormalization-group results for the charge current were found to agree well with predictions from semi-classical considerations.
 The charge-current vortex induces an electromagnetic field, which may be observed experimentally.

 \textit{Acknowledgements} --- Density-matrix renormalization-group calculations were performed using the ITensor library~\cite{ITensor}.
 S. E. and F. L. are supported by Deutsche Forschungsgemeinschaft through project EJ 7/2-1 and FE 398/8-1, respectively.
 J. F. is partially supported by the Priority Program of Chinese Academy of Sciences, Grant No. XDB28000000.
 S. Y and S. M. are supported by JST CREST (Grant No. JPMJCR19J4).
-S. M. is financially supported by Grant-in-Aid for Scientific Research B (Grant No. 20H01865).
+S. Y. is financially supported by JSPS KAKENHI with Grant No. JP18H01183.
+S. M. is financially supported by JSPS KAKENHI (Grant No. JP20H01865) and JST CREST (Grant No. PMJCR1874).

 {S\arabic{figure}} {S\arabic{equation}} [1]{S#1} [1]{[S#1]}

 \onecolumngrid